Optical & Ultrasonic Imaging Laboratory

 Lab News

-This work implements a 3D fully-dense (3DFD) U-net to linear array based photoacoustic tomography and utilizes volumetric simulation and mixed precision training to increase efficiency and training size.
-Results indicate that the new algorithm will have a significant impact on preclinical and clinical photoacoustic tomography.
+This work implements a 3D fully-dense (3DFD) U-Net for linear-array-based photoacoustic tomography and utilizes volumetric simulation and mixed-precision training to increase efficiency and training size.
+Results indicate that the new algorithm could significantly impact preclinical and clinical photoacoustic tomography.

-Dr. Xia received $990,000 research agreement from Qualcomm Inc to develop medical imaging and sensing techniques
+Dr. Xia received research agreement from Qualcomm Inc. to develop medical imaging and sensing techniques

 Lab News

-Dr. Xia received a 3-year $990,000 research contract with Qualcomm Inc. to develop medical imaging and sensing techniques.
+Dr. Xia received a three-year research contract with Qualcomm Inc. to develop medical imaging and sensing techniques.
 The grant will allow the team to develop new sensing techniques for wearable applications.

 UB gets $1.6 million NIH grant to improve medical imaging for leg ulcers